 The picturesque surroundings make this bridge especially attractive; the wide shallow Batten Kill River invites me to take a few steps down a footpath and stroll on its peaceful banks.
 In late spring and summer, one might encounter some anglers fishing for trout — reportedly the best in the state — or an artist painting the bridge.

 Walking back to my car by the Chapel of the Green, the 1792 colonial Rockwell’s Retreat across the road catches my attention.
 I was told I could book Norman Rockwell’s bedroom overlooking the chapel and the bridge.
 Norman Rockwell’s bedroom?
 The painter and illustrator best known for his depictions of small-town life?
 One of my favorite artists?
 I must be dreaming.

-As Sue Harter of Rockwell's Retreat told me: “Norman Rockwell moved from New York to Arlington in 1939.
-In the spring of 1943, his studio burned, and he moved up the road to our site on the West Arlington green overlooking the covered bridge.
-He lived in our inn from 1943 – 1953 when he moved to Stockbridge, MA.
+As Sue Harter of Rockwell’s Retreat told me: “Norman Rockwell moved from New York to Arlington in 1939.
+His studio burned in the spring of 1943, and he moved up the road to our site on the West Arlington green overlooking the covered bridge.
+He lived in our inn from 1943 to 1953 when he moved to Stockbridge, MA.
 We have restored his studio back to its roots as it was when he was painting in it.”

 In rural Vermont, history and culture are never far apart.
 Covered bridges, an intrinsic part of Vermont, bring the past to your present.
 They let you visualize bygone eras, enjoy the present, and dream about a future filled with promise.